-Benefits to Live-in:
+Benefits to Live In Care:

-- Great long term option- We serve many families who utilize live-in care.
+Great long-term option- We serve many families who utilize live-in care.
 Many times this is a great long-term solution to help individuals age in place.

 How it Works:

 Q1.
-How does time-off work?
+How does time off work?

 Q2.
-How does sleep/break times work?
+How do sleep/break times work?

 Q3.
-How does meals work?
+How do meals work?

 Q4.
-What type living area is required?
+What type of living area is required?

 Q5.
 What geographical location do you provide live-in care?

-24 Hourly Care V.S.
+24-Hourly Care V.S.
 Live-in Care: